mavryk-network/mavryk-packaging/docs/baking.md

 ```
 sudo apt-get update
-sudo apt-get install tezos-baking
+sudo apt-get install mavryk-baking
 ```

-Packages for `tezos-node` and `tezos-baker-<proto>` provide systemd units for running the corresponding binaries in the background, these units are orchestrated by the `tezos-baking-<network>` units.
+Packages for `mavryk-node` and `mavryk-baker-<proto>` provide systemd units for running the corresponding binaries in the background, these units are orchestrated by the `mavryk-baking-<network>` units.

 ## Packages and protocols updates

 In order to have a safe transition during a new protocol activation on mainnet, it's required to run two sets of daemons: for the current and for the upcoming protocol.

-`tezos-baking` package aims to provide such a setup.
+`mavryk-baking` package aims to provide such a setup.
 This package is updated some time before the new protocol is activated (usually 1-2 weeks) to run daemons for two protocols.
-Once the new protocol is activated, the `tezos-baking` package is updated again to stop running daemons for the old protocol.
+Once the new protocol is activated, the `mavryk-baking` package is updated again to stop running daemons for the old protocol.

 ## Using the wizard

 If at this point you want to set up the baking instance, or just a node, using the wizard, run:

 ```
-tezos-setup
+mavryk-setup
 ```

 This wizard closely follows this guide, so for most setups it won't be necessary to follow